5 Steps to Become an Insurance Adjuster

 Step 1: Verify that claims adjusting is right for you

-One of the last ‘hidden gem’ careers in America, insurance adjusting is a stable industry, easily entered by new adjusters, with excellent earning potential:
+One of the last ‘hidden gem’ careers in America, insurance adjusting is a stable industry, easily entered by new adjusters, with excellent earning potential, but it is not for everybody:

 - Insurance adjusters are in high demand in any economy since claims remain steady regardless of economic factors.

-- Skills and qualifications necessary for success as an insurance adjuster are easily learned and acquired.
+- Skills and qualifications necessary to become an adjuster are relatively easily learned and acquired compared to comperable careers.

 - Staff adjusters, hired directly by insurance adjusting firms, earn salaries ranging from $25,000 to $80,000 or more depending on their experience and ability.